 Identity investment is what Fight Club ribs at when it makes fun of the need to own a bunch of nice stuff—people tend to become emotionally attached to their possessions and see their possessions as a part of themselves.
 This is particularly true in more materialistic cultures where people are encouraged to express their identities through consumerism.
 People become attached to the companies that make their car or truck, their computers, their clothing, their appliances, etc. They spent months saving up for an item, spent a lot of mental energy choosing which item “represents” them best, therefore they begin identifying themselves as a “Ford guy,” or a “Mac user,” or whatever.

 This becomes part of your identity—no matter how small—that you portray to others in your life.
-And if you’ve learned anything from this blog, it should be that investing your identity in factors outside of yourself (sexual interactions, what people think of you, how much money you make, stuff you own) isn’t healthy and lowers your self-esteem.
+And if you’ve learned anything from this blog, it should be that investing your identity in factors outside of yourself (sexual interactions, what people think of you, how much money you make, stuff you own) isn’t healthy and generally backfires.

 The second factor, loss aversion, is a sad fact of life.
-Psychology has shown that humans perceive the pain of losing something to be much greater than the pleasure of having it.
-This is true for everything — relationships, possessions, competition — and it’s hard-wired into us.
+Psychology has shown that humans perceive the pain of losing something to be much greater than the pleasure of having it.1 This is true for everything—relationships, possessions, competition—and it’s hard-wired into us.
 All of us.
-So that poker chip set I won, swore I had to keep, and felt crushed when I had to get rid of, I never actually used it once when I owned it.
+So that poker chip set I won and swore I had to keep and felt crushed when I had to get rid of, I never actually used it once when I owned it.
 The guitar that I thought I loved just sat collecting dust, yet I couldn’t bear to sell it.

 Happiness studies consistently bring back a couple of findings: 1) that we derive far more happiness from experiences than we do from possessions,2 and 2) that we’re better off investing our energy in our relationships than the things we own.3

 Getting rid of unnecessary possessions can therefore indirectly improve our quality of life in the following ways:

 - Frees up more time and money to spend on experiences and with people.